- Public Works and Development

 When a new application or changes to an existing telecommunication facility is proposed near residential development, we will notify properties within 500 feet of the proposed facility.
 The application for a new or existing facility goes through a review and approval process by the Planning staff.
 The Planning Division’s decision may be appealed within 10 business days; we will post decisions on this webpage, along with a form to submit appeals.
 If an appeal is submitted, the Board of County Commissioners may choose to hold a public hearing on the proposal; the Board may choose to allow the Planning Division’s decision to remain in place without a public hearing.

-These are the current cases actively under review in unincorporated Arapahoe County:
+Active case under review in unincorporated Arapahoe County:

 Lakeview Park (11700 E Orchard Road)